solutionsre/dns_enum_toolkit/README.md

 **Step 1: Before Running `dns_enum.py`, first run the following to make the prerequisites ready:**
+Grants execution permission to the installer script and runs it with superuser rights to install all required dependencies.
 ```markdown
 sudo chmod +x install.sh
 sudo ./install.sh